 Hunting for food was stressful & exhausting — hours were rarely listed on doors, and even if they were, many times the place didn’t honor those hours.

-Google doesn’t “work” in Korea due to laws, so you can’t use navigation; and even just looking up places was a 50/50 chance that the info would be correct.
+Google doesn’t “work” in Korea due to laws, so you can’t use navigation for walking (subway directions were in Korean, which I can’t read); and even just looking up places was a 50/50 chance that the info would be correct.
 Hours could be wrong, or the place could be completely closed down.
 Like non-existent.
 Navar was only slightly more reliable, but like I’ve mentioned several times now, the Korean apps don’t actually do everything in English.
 So, IDK.

 Luckily, (if you can call it that) you can get food at 7/11, GS25, or Nice to CU.
 Obviously, nothing too amazing there but at least you won’t starve. lol I’m just honestly shocked how much of a food desert Korea could be, which is a big part of my disappointment.